heritage-happenings/heritage-happenings.github.io/drafts/2021-04-29-five-questions.md

 ## 1. Why HotM?

+What is the big picture regarding what aging, eldercare and the Heritabe.

+What are the overarching aspects that guide you.

 What are the goals?
 What is the mission and vision?
 Why are we here?
 What is the best we can expect?

 Examples crafted elsewhere